-2 Route the cables
+2. Route the cables

-A. Route the cables through the operating channels and over the pulleys, according to the shop drawings.

-B. If you are installing a set of doors that will share a counterweight, route the shared cable for one door, and after you have fastened its operating channels, route the cable for the second door.
+- A. Route the cables through the channels of the rails and over the pulleys, according to the shop drawings. - B. If you are installing a set of doors that will share a counterweight, route the shared cable for one door, and after you have fastened its operating channels, route the cable for the second door.
 The cable will be draped between them for you to hang the counterweight from its center.

-3 Fasten the link arms
+3. Fasten the link arms Align the door